g3w-suite/g3w-suite-documentation/g3wsuite_client.md

 ### Parameterized URLs

-**It is possible to create parameterized URLs for direct zomming to:** geographical extension single feature by FID single/list features by value of a field
+**It is possible to create parameterized URLs for direct zooming to:** geographical extension single feature by FID single/list features by value of a field

-Here the URL paramters available:
+Here the URL parameters available:
  * **map_extent (Zoom to map extent)**
    * Ex: `<url_project>?map_extent=Xmin, Ymin,Xmax,Ymax`
  * **zoom_to_fid (Zoom to a specific feature by FID)**